dj51d/cbmcodecs/README.rst

 Usage
 =====

-Currently there are 4 codecs defined for variations of the PETSCII encoding:
+Currently there are four codecs defined for variations of the PETSCII encoding:

 petscii-c64en-lc
     The English version of the Commodore 64 mixed-case character set